-As you begin preparing for college, one of your main considerations will be what major to choose.
-The type of major you pick will shape your future career options, so it’s important to explore all of your career choices and choose a major that best fits what you want to accomplish.
+As you begin preparing for college, one of your primary considerations will be what college major to choose.
+The college major you pick will shape your future career options, so it’s essential to explore all of your career choices and choose a major that best fits what you want to accomplish.

-There are literally hundreds of different types of undergraduate college majors available.
-These are some of the most commonly chosen and the most readily available at different colleges and universities around the country.
+There are hundreds of different types of undergraduate college majors available.
+These are some of the most commonly chosen and the most readily available at various colleges and universities around the country.

 A Political Science College Major